sabrinasettle/Randofy/README.md

 # To Do

-[] Make background of MainButton return a different color based on image.
+[] Make back ground of MainButton return a different color based on an image.
 This may work https://alligator.io/react/extract-dominant-colors-from-images/ or https://lokeshdhakar.com/projects/color-thief/#api

 [] Get context working